whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 Field-level, total matched field hits count over just the `is_number` keywords.

-#### lccs
+#### Lccs

 Field-level, Longest Common Contiguous Subsequence.
 A length of the longest contiguous subphrase between the query and the document, computed in keywords.

 LCCS factor is rather similar to LCS but, in a sense, more restrictive.
-While LCS could be greater than 1 even though no two query words are matched right next to each other, LCCS would only get greater than 1 if there are _exact_, contiguous query subphrases in the document.
+While LCS could be greater than 1 even though no two query words are matched right next to each other, LCCS would only get greater than 1 if there are *exact*, contiguous query subphrases in the document.

 For example, `one two three four five` query vs `one hundred three hundred five hundred` document would yield `lcs = 3`, but `lccs = 1`, because even though mutual dispositions of 3 matched keywords (`one`, `three`, and `five`) do match between the query and the document, none of the occurences are actually next to each other.

 Note that LCCS still does not differentiate between the frequent and rare keywords; for that, see WLCCS factor.

-#### lcs
+#### Lcs

 Field-level, Longest Common Subsequence.
 This is the length of a maximum “verbatim” match between the document and the query, counted in words.

 By construction, it takes a minimum value of 1 when only “stray” keywords were matched in a field, and a maximum value of a query length (in keywords) when the entire query was matched in a field “as is”, in the exact query order.

 For example, if the query is `hello world` and the field contains these two words as a subphrase anywhere in the field, `lcs` will be 2.
-Another example, this works on _subsets_ of the query too, ie. with `hello world program` query the field that only contains `hello world` subphrase also a gets an `lcs` value of 2.
+Another example, this works on *subsets* of the query too, ie. with `hello world program` query the field that only contains `hello world` subphrase also a gets an `lcs` value of 2.

-Note that any _non-contiguous_ subset of the query keyword works here, not just a subset of adjacent keywords.
+Note that any *non-contiguous* subset of the query keyword works here, not just a subset of adjacent keywords.
 For example, with `hello world program` query and `hello (test program)` field contents, `lcs` will be 2 just as well, because both `hello` and `program` matched in the same respective positions as they were in the query.
 In other words, both the query and field match a non-contiguous 2-keyword subset `hello * program` here, hence the value of 2 of `lcs`.

 However, if we keep the `hello world program` query but our field changes to `hello (test computer program)`, then the longest matching subset is now only 1-keyword long (two subsets match here actually, either `hello` or `program`), and `lcs` is therefore 1.